-David Grace enters his third season as an assistant coach at UCLA in 2015-16.
+David Grace will begin his fourth season as an assistant coach at UCLA in 2016-17.

-In his second year at UCLA, Grace helped the Bruins compile a 22-14 overall record and the program’s second straight appearance in the NCAA Tournament’s Sweet 16.
-In the summer of 2015, forward Kevon Looney and guard Norman Powell were selected in the NBA Draft.
-Through just two years in Westwood, Grace and the Bruins’ coaches have helped send seven UCLA players to the NBA, along with Jordan Adams, Kyle Anderson, Zach LaVine, David Wear and Travis Wear.
+In 2014-15, Grace helped the Bruins post a 22-14 overall record as UCLA defeated SMU and UAB en route to playing in the NCAA Tournament’s Sweet 16 for the second consecutive season.
+In the summer of 2015, Kevon Looney and Norman Powell were selected in the NBA Draft.
+Through Grace’s first two seasons in Westwood, UCLA sent seven players to the NBA – Looney, Powell, Jordan Adams, Kyle Anderson, Zach LaVine, David Wear and Travis Wear.

 Grace’s work at Oregon State helped the Beavers both on the recruiting trail and with player development.
 In his first season at Oregon State, he recruited Roberto Nelson and Joe Burton from southern California.
 Nelson and Burton were the first two nationally-ranked recruits at Oregon State under head coach Craig Robinson.
 Nelson led the Pac-12 in scoring as a senior (2013-14), securing honorable mention All-Pac-12 acclaim during his junior and senior campaigns.
 Burton served as team captain during his senior year (2012-13), having produced over 1,000 points, 700 rebounds and 300 assists in four seasons.